-- ✓ Go to the nearest room or office ("Hide"). - ✓ Close and lock the door. - ✓ Cover the door windows. - ✓ Keep guiet and act as if no one is in the room. - ✓ Silence your cell phone. - ✓ DO NOT answer the door. - ✓ Be aware that a fire alarm might have been pulled by an intruder. - ✓ Identify/obtain an object in the room that can be used to incapacitate the armed person if she/he enters the room. - ✓ If possible, call (or text, but only if you cannot speak safely) 911 and call the Middlebury College Department of Public Safety, 802-443-5911. - ✓ Give the dispatcher the following information: - Your name - o Location of the incident (be as specific as possible) - o Number of armed people involved (if known) - o Identification or description of armed persons - o Number of persons who may be at risk - Your contact information and location - ✓ Wait for local police or Public Safety to assist you outside of the building.
+- ✓ Go to the nearest room or office ("Hide"). - ✓ Close and lock the door. - ✓ Cover the door windows. - $\checkmark$ Keep quiet and act as if no one is in the room. - ✓ Silence your cell phone. - ✓ DO NOT answer the door. - ✓ Be aware that a fire alarm might have been pulled by an intruder. - ✓ Identify/obtain an object in the room that can be used to incapacitate the armed person if she/he enters the room. - ✓ If possible, call (or text, but only if you cannot speak safely) 911 and call the Middlebury College Department of Public Safety, 802-443-5911. - ✓ Give the dispatcher the following information: - o Your name - Location of the incident (be as specific as possible) - Number of armed people involved (if known) - o Identification or description of armed persons - Number of people who may be at risk - Your contact information and location - ✓ Wait for local police or Public Safety to assist you outside of the building.